Homo antecessor

 Homo antecessor (Latin for 'pioneer man') is an extinct species of archaic human recorded in the Spanish Sierra de Atapuerca, a productive archaeological site, from 1.2 to 0.8 million years ago during the Early Pleistocene.
 Populations of this species may have been present elsewhere in Western Europe, and were among the first to settle that region of the world, hence the name.
 The first fossils were found in the Gran Dolina cave in 1994, and the species was formally described in 1997 as the last common ancestor of modern humans and Neanderthals, supplanting the more conventional H. heidelbergensis in this position.
 H. antecessor has since been reinterpreted as an offshoot from the modern human line, although probably one branching off just before the modern human/Neanderthal split.

 Despite being so ancient, the face is unexpectedly similar to that of modern humans rather than other archaic humans—namely in its overall flatness as well as the curving of the cheekbone as it merges into the upper jaw—although these elements are known only from a juvenile specimen.
 Brain volume could have been 1000 cc or more, but no intact braincase has been discovered.
 This is within the range of variation for modern humans.
 Stature estimates range from 162.3–186.8 cm.
 H. antecessor may have been broad-chested and rather heavy, much like Neanderthals, although the limbs were proportionally long, a trait more frequent in tropical populations.
 The kneecaps are thin and have poorly developed tendon attachments.
 The feet indicate H. antecessor walked differently than modern humans.

 H. antecessor was predominantly manufacturing simple pebble and flake stone tools out of quartz and chert, although they used a variety of materials.
 This industry has some similarities with the more complex Acheulean, an industry which is characteristic of contemporary African and later European sites.
 Groups may have been dispatching hunting parties, which mainly targeted deer in their savannah and mixed woodland environment.
 Many of the H. antecessor specimens were cannibalised, perhaps as a cultural practice.
-There is no evidence they were using fire, and they similarly only inhabited inland Iberia during warm periods, presumably retreating to the coast otherwise.
+There is no evidence they used fire, and they similarly only inhabited inland Iberia during warm periods, presumably retreating to the coast otherwise.